temporalio/temporal-learning/README.md

 ## Explore and maintain theme customizations

 The default Docusaurus theme doesn't display author and date info at the top of the article.
-We swizzled the `DocItem/Content` component and placed these items into the header.
+We extracted the `DocItem/Content` component and placed these items into the header.

-To update this, swizzle the followiung components and **extract**, rather than **wrap** them:
+If a future change to the underlying components breaks this, you'll need to [swizzle](https://docusaurus.io/docs/swizzling) the following components and **extract**, rather than **wrap** them:

 * DocItem/Content
 * DocItem/Footer

 Do a `diff` on  the relevant bits and test.
-Then remove the `DocItem/Footer` node.
+Some of the content you need is in the `DocItem/Fooder` node.

+Once you have migrated the changes into the `DocItem/Content` component, delete the `DocItem/Footer` node you swizzled, as you only needed it for the code it contained..

 # Commit changes and make a pull request